TECHNICAL WRITING CERTIFICATION COURSE

 Even with good preparation, writing the draft remains a chore for many writers.
 You will learn the most effective way to get started and keep going is to use your outline as a map for your first draft.

 You will learn to write an introduction last because you will know more precisely what is in the draft body.
 Your opening should announce the subject and give readers essential background information, such as the document’s primary purpose.
-For longer documents, an introduction should serve as a frame into which readers can fit the detailed information that follows.
+An introduction should serve as a frame into which readers can fit the following detailed information for longer documents.